Portuguese language in Africa: Creoles

 Any discussion of the role of the Portuguese language in Africa must take into account the various Portuguese creoles that have developed there.
 These creole languages co-exist with Portuguese and, in the countries where they are spoken, form a continuum with the lexifying language.

 In Cape Verde, crioulo levinho refers to a variety of Cape Verdean Creole which takes on various features of Portuguese and is a result of processes of decreolization in the archipelago.
-In São Tome e Principe, Santomense Portuguese is a variety of Portuguese strongly influenced by Forro in syntax and vocabulary.
+In São Tomé e Principe, Santomense Portuguese is a variety of Portuguese strongly influenced by Forro in syntax and vocabulary.
 Since the lexicons of those languages are derived from Portuguese, even creole-speakers who do not speak Portuguese have a passive knowledge of it.

 In addition, Portuguese creoles have often been (and often continue to be) written using Portuguese orthography.
 An important issue in discussions of standardization of creoles is whether it is better to devise a truly phonetic orthography or to choose an etymological one based on Portuguese.